Wondering how to get kids to take medicine? Discover the biggest reason your child puts up a fight, and effective tips that can help.

-You even find yourself wrestling with her on the ground, prying her mouth open and her arms away.
 Still, she fights, kicks, screams, and sometimes—with the intensity of it all—vomits it right back up.

 You dread looking at the clock and realizing it’s time for another dose, and can’t believe you have to do this for several more days.
 To add to the frustration, the medicine doesn’t even taste nasty—it’s certainly no crumbled pill in a glass of water—but she still continues to put up a fight.